levoxtrip/TKB/docs/topics/JavaScript/JS/Basics.md

 JavaScript(JS) got invented to make websites interactive.

-JavaScript is a scripting language - you can execute it on the fly e.g. in your browser console.
+JavaScript is a programming language - you can execute it on the fly e.g. in your browser console.

+In the relation to HTML,CSS and JS we can say:
+- HTML is the content - NOUN
+- CSS is the adjectives - How is something? - ADJECTIVE
+- JS - dynamic and interactive elements - VERB

 JS is interpreted line by line.